 Today, I decided to clear the air and point out a few elements to help writers understand the difference between the two and command better freelance writing rates.

 What is an article used for?

-The primary purpose of an article is to inform by giving in-depth guidance or insight on a specific topic.
-An article is written in a scholarly, educational, and journalistic tone and in the second or third person.
+The primary purpose is to inform by giving in-depth guidance or insight on a specific topic.
+An article is written in a scholarly, educational, and journalistic tone and the second or third person.
 Furthermore, articles are most common in medical journals, online archives, and databases.

 What is a blog used for?

 The primary purpose of a blog post is to give valuable and actionable information in a much-simplified version.
 Blog posts are conversational and are written in the first person, though it shouldn’t surprise you if you spot a blog written in either the second or third person.
 Unlike articles, blogs don’t take an educational tone.
 Instead, blogs have a casual tone and should be intriguing.

 Online marketing has become more intense over the years, and savvy content marketers now see the need to practice Search Engine Optimization.
 There’s more to SEO, but now, know that SEO facilitates content to a broader audience.
 That said, blogs are created around specific and relevant terms called keywords.
 These keywords help Google and other search engines understand your content better and rank it appropriately.

 Articles don’t need the inclusion of keywords.
 Back then, articles were meant to provide in-depth knowledge about a specific topic.
 Before an article was written and published, the topic had to be thoroughly researched and lots of statistics to help readers better understand the topic.
 Additionally, unlike blogs, where users may search for a term and scan to determine if they meet their needs, articles are primarily meant to give information to a specific audience.

 3. Length and Style

 One of the key differences between article and blog writing is the length.
 Blogs can range between 500 words to 1,000 words, depending on your clients’ needs.
 However, articles tend to be longer – from 1,000 words to 5000 words.